Catacrockers/awesome-catacrockers/Awesome-Python.md

 - [rxpy](https://github.com/ReactiveX/RxPY) -
 A library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators in Python.

+## Utilities

+General purpose libraries for making software developing a better experience.

++ Tetsing
+  - [Pytest](https://docs.pytest.org/en/latest/) - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.
++ Linting
+  - [Pylint](https://www.pylint.org/) - Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.

 ## Web Frameworks